 The user experience is polished.
 Everything feels designed for busy professionals who live in back-to-back meetings.
 The integration with Google Calendar, Slack, and popular meeting platforms works smoothly.
 For teams that need meeting notes automated, Otter's workflow makes sense.

-But here's where things get interesting—and where the research reveals some important limitations.
+But here's where things get interesting—and where understanding the technical trade-offs becomes important.

 The Accuracy Reality Check

 Otter claims "up to 95% accuracy," but that "up to" is doing heavy lifting.
-Independent testing and user reviews consistently show accuracy closer to 85-90%, and that drops significantly with:
+User reviews and real-world experience reports suggest accuracy closer to 85-90% in typical conditions, and that often drops further with:

 When accuracy matters—like transcribing interviews for research, legal depositions, or content creation—those gaps become real problems.
 You spend time fixing errors instead of analyzing content.